NorwegianVeterinaryInstitute/BioinfTraining/ResFinder.md

 **Running ResFinder**
 ----------------------
-use the below code to execute ResFinder Abel.
+Use the below code to execute ResFinder Abel.
+Contact me if you have any issues.

 ```
 conda activate ResFinder